PyCQA/pycodestyle/README.rst

     --show-source        show source code for each error --show-pep8          show text of PEP 8 for each error --statistics         count errors and warnings
-    --count              count total number of errors and warnings --benchmark          measure processing speed
+    --count              print total number of errors and warnings to standard error and set exit code to 1 if total is not null --benchmark          measure processing speed
     --testsuite=dir      run regression tests from dir
     --doctest            run doctest on myself